If you've just got an electric vehicle (EV) or are thinking about getting one, you’ve probably wondered how long it takes to charge an electric car.

 This car has a maximum charging rate of 46kW for DC charging, and a maximum charging rate of 6.6kW for AC charging.

-- When using a high-powered DC charger, the car would take 43 minutes to charge from 10% to 80%.
+When using a 50 kW DC charger, the car can take approximately 43 minutes to charge from 10% to 80% - that's approximately 14 to 116 miles of range.

 In short, sometimes your electric car itself could be a limiting factor when it comes to how long it takes to charge.
 For example, you wouldn’t see any difference in charging time if you plug a LEAF with a maximum charging rate of 46kW (DC) into a high-powered 150kW charger or into a 50kW charger.